sunieee/eXpath/README.md

 ## Kelpie Explanations

-Under the broad definition described above, Kelpie supports two explanation scenarios: _necessary_ explanations and _sufficient_ explanations.
+Under the broad definition described above, Kelpie supports two explanation scenarios: _ explanations and _sufficient_ explanations.

 * Given a _tail_ prediction <_h_, _r_, _t_>, a **necessary explanation** is the smallest set of training facts featuring _h_ such that, if we remove those facts from the training set and re-train the model from scratch, the model will not be able to identify _t_ as the top-ranking tail.
-In other words, a _necessary_ explanation is the smallest set of _h_ facts that have made possible for the model to pick the correct tail.
+In other words, a _ explanation is the smallest set of _h_ facts that have made possible for the model to pick the correct tail.
 An analogous definition can be derived for head predictions.

 * Given a _tail_ prediction <_h_, _r_, _t_>, a **sufficient explanation** is the smallest set of training facts featuring _h_ such that, if we add those facts to random entities _c_ for which the model does not predict <_c_, _r_, _t_>, and we retrain the model from scratch, the model will start predicting <_c_, _r_, _t_> too.
 In other words, a _sufficient_ explanation is the smallest set of _h_ facts make it possible to extend the prediction to any other entity in the graph.
 An analogous definition can be derived for head predictions.